Content on this page was generated by AI and has not been manually reviewed.

 Does it slow down my connection?

 There can be a minor speed impact due to encryption and routing, but it’s generally modest for everyday browsing.
 The actual effect depends on your base connection speed and the route to Edge’s network.
-K/e electric supply: a comprehensive VPNs guide for privacy, security, and data protection in the energy sector

 Can I use Edge Secure Network on mobile devices?